pagalvin/tsbook/chapter04_IntroducingTypes.md

 ## TypeScript Best Practice - *Let*
 As a rule, prefer `const` over `let`.
 This recommendation largely derives from functional programming principles.
 The more you minimize mutations in your code, the fewer side effects you'll experience[^7].

-Taking this and let into consideration, we can summarize:
+Taking this and `let` into consideration, we can summarize:
-- Prefer const in all cases.
+- Prefer `const` in all cases.
-- When const won't meet your needs, prefer let over var.
+- When `const` won't meet your needs, prefer `let` over `var`.
-- If you absolutely need var, use that.
-However, the use of var in TypeScript strongly indicates a logic problem and an opportunity to simply the code.
+- If you absolutely need `var`, use that.
+However, the use of `var` in TypeScript strongly indicates a logic problem and an opportunity to simplify the code.

 ## TypeScript Let, Const and Transpilation

-At the end of the day, JavaScript doesn't know anything about const or let.
-They always compile down to plain old var statements.
+At the end of the day, JavaScript doesn't know anything about `const` or `let`.
+They always compile down to plain old `var` statements.
 Here's the transpiled version of the getTemperature function from above:

 ```JavaScript
 function getTemperatureLabel(forTemperature) {